 “We saw their manufacturing space, reliability lab and really got to experience what Daktronics is,” Jenny said of the tour.
 “It was impressive beyond another level.”

-One new item of interest introduced was the new Daktronics High School Production Curriculum.
-A first in the digital display market, the course outlines what students need to know to run the school’s equipment and helps the teacher walk through the basics.
+The game changer was the Daktronics High School Production Curriculum.
+A first in the digital display market, the course outlines what students need to know to run the school’s equipment and helps the teacher walk through the basics and develop the class based on the basic, intermediate and advanced level version.

 Sponsorships to Pay for the Display